 Step 20.
 Next, do the “Swipe to Install” (in Orangefox) or “Swipe to confirm flash” action.
 This will install the zip file to your phone.

 Step 21.
 Finally, go back to main menu, choose “Reboot” then choose “System“.
 In Red Wolf TWRP you can simply choose “Reboot System“.

 Your phone will now reboot back to MIUI system.
 You may notice no difference with your phone.

 How to find out if the Camera2 API has been activated?
 Simply open up Play Store, search for “Camera2 Probe”, and install it.

 Launch the app to conduct Camera2 API test.
 You should notice something similar to these ones:

-There is no significant differences in the method for installing Gcam on Android 8.1 Oreo or 9.0 Pie.
+There are no significant differences in the method for installing Gcam on Android 8.1 Oreo or 9.0 Pie.
 Simply grab the .apk file and install it as usual.

 The trick is choosing the right APK.
-There are so many versions of ported Gcam app.
-Some may work flawlessly, some may work partially with minor bugs, and other may not work at all.
+There are so many versions of the ported Gcam app.
+Some may work flawlessly, some may work partially with minor bugs, and others may not work at all.